-If your dog is breathing heavily and won’t lay down, it likely is because your dog is facing some stress.
+If your dog is breathing heavily and won’t lie down, it likely is because your dog is facing some stress.

 Dogs show signs of stress through their body language and physical behavior to let you know they are not comfortable.

 The cause of stress may be anything from car rides to thunderstorms or even from meeting other dogs.

 You want to remove the stressor and find a quiet place for your dog to calm down.

 When they are left alone for a long time, they experience anxiety due to being separated from their parent.

 Many dog owners have worked from home for a long time during lockdowns.

 It may also be due to other reasons such as the loss of a household member or changes in routine.

 For example, rewarding your dog with a treat every time you leave makes you go more low-key.

 If this doesn’t work, you can use natural calming supplements.

-If your dog is breathing heavy and won’t lay down, there is a possibility that your dog has consumed something poisonous.
+If your dog is breathing heavily and won’t lie down, there is a possibility that your dog has consumed something poisonous.

 If you suspect your dog has consumed something poisonous, you may want to look for other signs of poisoning.

 If you suspect your dog has consumed something poisonous, emergency care is advised.

-If your dog is breathing and heavy and won’t lay down, there is a chance it is because your dog is bloated.
+If your dog is breathing and heavy and won’t lie down, there is a chance it is because your dog is bloated.